 Sometimes — as amazing as they are — a weeks- or months-long trip can kind of wear a traveler down: It’s the constant logistics-planning, looking-ahead, always-on-the-move nature of it that can almost have you wishing for a vacation from your vacation.
 It’s good to be able to break away to take a look at just how incredible the journey is in the moment, but it can be hard to get out of the travel groove to do so — and that’s precisely what this notebook helps with.
 The pages, along with plenty of space for writing, offer different mindfulness techniques to “zoom out” and focus on the experiences you’re having in the now and encourages you to stop and smell the roses (after all, that’s part of the fun of travel).
 We love the prompt variety, too—some exercises are silly, some are a bit more reflective; some involve drawing, others involve a few sentences.

-This all-purpose notebook is an elegant and practical tool for any traveler to capture memories in, and travelers who often swear by Midori’s notebooks often praise the quality of this book at a significantly lesser price.
-It’s made from 100 percent leather that holds up functionally through the rigors of travel (and, aesthetically, gets beautifully aged along the way), and should you manage to get through the included pages, it also comes with a couple other sets of page inserts so you can swap them out and keep on writing.
-The notebook also comes with a ton of freebies that get you all set up to write from the moment it arrives on your doorstep: It includes a free fountain pen and leather pen holder, a metal bookmark so you never lose your place in the pages, a cardholder insert, a zipper pocket — and a lifetime guarantee.
-(It also arrives in a gift box should you be gifting this to an adventurer.)
+This all-purpose notebook is an elegant and practical tool for any traveler to capture memories in, and travelers who often swear by Maleden's notebooks often praise the quality of this book at a significantly lesser price.
+It’s made from 100 percent leather that holds up functionally through the rigors of travel and, aesthetically, gets beautifully aged along the way.
+Should you manage to get through the included pages, it also comes with binder rings so you can easily swap out pages and keep on writing.

 Best for Travel Inspiration: Travel Listography: Exploring the World in Lists